iAmGhost/MM-MIUI-Modder/README.md

 ==============
 Automatic APK Patching engine.

-A lot of copy-pastas and wierd syntaxes- this was my first .NET project.
+A lot of copy-pastas and wierd syntaxes- this was my first C# project.

 First version was released in 2011/07/29.